Email and fax are being eliminated for security reasons.

 HRAs are generally tax-exempt and don’t require any tax reporting.
-However, if you’re the divorced spouse or, in rare cases, a non-dependent survivor of an HRA participant*, you must report the value of your HRA coverage as taxable income.
+However, if you’re the divorced spouse or, in rare cases, a non-dependent survivor of a deceased HRA participant*, you must report the value of your HRA coverage as taxable income.
 In these instances, be watching for a tax statement and instructions from us in the mail.

 *This would be a rare circumstance.
 Federal law prohibits most HRA plans from providing or transferring benefits to non-dependent heirs of deceased participants.